Search FQXi

 A prolific author and thinker, whose work has been discussed in Time, Wired and The New Yorker, Andrei Linde’s name is most strongly associated with one grand idea: eternal chaotic inflation, or ECI.
 The roots of ECI came about after considering a mystery raised by the big bang model and the fact, discovered by Einstein, that nothing can travel faster than the speed of light.

-To bring string theory to
+To bring string theory to the real world you have to know cosmology.

 - Renata Kallosh